ranand16/all-case-study/README.md

 ## Improvments that can be made

+- Data hydration of home world can be done later on homepage
+- Data fetching can be stopped on any page when I am monkey hoppnig over pages

+## Features that can be added

 - Add frontend/server based user authentication.
 - After authentication is implemented we can plan to shift data store from zustand to redux.
-- Right now we persist data in localStorage, we can shift it to server.
+- Right now we persist favourites data in localStorage, we can shift it to server.
+- Added `colorScheme` in each page to apply color schemes like blue red, yellow...